The Highway Supply Chain

 As the contraction raced down the supply chain, its effects became amplified.
 Rick Tsai, CEO of chip manufacturer Taiwan Semiconductor Manufacturing Co., has said that, in last year’s final quarter, consumer purchases of electronics gear in the U.S. fell 8% from the prior year.
 But product shipments fell 10%, and shipments of the chips that go into the gear dropped 20%.

 Everyone “braked” more than they had to, thus consuming in essence Best Buy’s travel potential.

 There was another interesting parallel, in light of a potential economic recovery, and an opening of the supply-chain spigot.

 Still, “It’s easier to turn the switch off than turn it back on,” says David Pederson, Zoran’s vice president of corporate marketing.

 This has its highway equivalent in the fact, as noted by Dirk Helbing and others, that it takes longer to emerge from a congested state than it does to enter one.

 This entry was posted on Thursday, May 21st, 2009 at 8:47 am and is filed under Traffic Engineering, Traffic Wonkery, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.